davidbuterez/diffanalyze/README.md

 If you are using Ubuntu, run the **setup.sh** script:
     `./setup.sh`

 This will check and install any missing packages and libraries.
-The script was tested on a fresh install of Ubuntu 16.04, where the following need to be available:
+The script was tested on a fresh install of Ubuntu 16.04, where the following will be required:

 - python3
 - pip3